JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "This is a text.With some dots.Between words.
+DIM dwsText AS DWSTRING = "This is a text.With some dots.Between words.
 This one not."
 pRegExp.Pattern = "(\.)(\w)"
 pRegExp.Global = TRUE
 pRegExp.IgnoreCase = TRUE
-DIM cbs AS CBSTR = pRegExp.Replace(cbsText, "$1 $2")
+DIM dws AS DWSTRING = pRegExp.Replace(dwsText, "$1 $2")
-print cbs
+PRINT dws
 ' Output: This is a text.
 With some dots.
 Between words.
 This one not."
 ```